TestGorilla LogoTestGorilla Logo

 Hiring plans: How to leverage this talent acquisition strategy and prepare for recruitment success

-You’ve just hired a new office administrator.
+You’ve just hired a new office administrator with all the essential office administration skills.
 They’re a great communicator, and they know their way around Microsoft 365.

 But, two months in, you realize you actually need an admin assistant who’s a whiz with artificial intelligence (AI) tools, and you don’t have time to train people.